AbdulrahmanBalood/showroom_angular/README.md

 # NPM Install
 Please run the command `npm install` before `npm start`

-## To be able to create showrooms and cars please make sure you sign up from the sign up page
+## To be able to create showrooms and cars please make sure you sign up from the provided postman collection